GRESB/api-docs/source/includes/_errors.md

 Standard HTTP statue codes indicate success or failure of an API request.

 * Codes in the 200s indicate success
-* Codes in the 400s indicate a user side error
+* Codes in the 400s indicate error in your request
 * Codes in the 500s indicate an error with GRESB's servers

 <table>